 This study evaluates the potential transportation impacts of the proposed Avila Cottages project located east of Wild Cherry Canyon and north of Avila Beach Drive in unincorporated San Luis Obispo County.
-The project would develop 50 rental cottages, support facilities including a 60 seat restaurant and 35-40 seat bar, a small spa and fitness area and would provide public parking consistent with the San Luis Bay Coastal Area Plan to be used by guests, visitors and employees.
-The weekday project trip generation estimate shows 842 new daily trips and 63 new PM peak hour trips.
-The Saturday estimate shows 949 new daily trips and 84 new MD peak hour trips.
+The project would develop 50 rental cottages, support facilities, a restaurant, and public parking consistent with the San Luis Bay Coastal Area Plan to be used by guests, visitors, and employees.
+The project was included in the approved Master Plan for San Luis Bay Estates.

+The weekday project trip generation estimate shows 738 new daily trips and 57 new PM peak hour trips.
+The Saturday estimate shows 756 new daily trips and 76 new mid-day peak hour trips.
+These are based on a conservative estimate of the project's traffic generating uses, and typical operations are expected to generate fewer trips.